UbiqueInnovation/ios-local-networking/README.md

 Alternatively if you wish to remove a response provider that you don't need anymore, you can call `LocalServer.remove(responseProvider: ResponseProvider)` or to remove all providers `LocalServer.removeAllResponseProviders()`

+If using custom `URLSession`, it is up to you to recreate the session to remove registered `LocalServerURLProtocol`.

 ### Cusomization and Features

 All the power of customization lies in the `ResponseProvider` protocol.
 This is an asynchronous interface allowing you